adadouche/esigelec-ue-lsp/TP/09 - Setup Spark.md

 counts.show()
 ```

-It assumes that you have uploaded the WordCount.java in HDFS.
+It assumes that you have started HDFS and uploaded the WordCount.java in /wordcount/input.

 ## Stop Spark Master & Slave processes